Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 But do you know the signs and symptoms of cold related tissue damage?
 One of them is becoming dim witted.

 As a solo hiker, be ruthless about spotting when you're heading into trouble.

 Forget about sitting down while you snack and enjoy your hot beverage, unless you take a few precautions:

 When you stepped onto the trail, you presumably had normal body temperature and adequate circulation to your limbs and digits.

 Keep that wonderful trend going by staying warm, rather than reacting to a sensation of being chilled.

 These warm feet hiking tips that may not seem directly related to your feet, but will keep them toasty warm:

-If you're overnighting during winter, you need to have a "get warm fast" strategy in your mental toolkit.
+If you're overnighting or backpacking during winter, you need to have a "get warm fast" strategy in your mental toolkit.

 Include smart moves like these: